mkexc/ESP32-Door-Alarm/README.md

 If you use PlatformIO you can install them directly from the integrated library manager, except for NTPClient which you should install manually because it's a fork.
 Same for Arduino IDE.

+## Changelog
+- 1.0: Initial release
+- 1.1: Alarm Manager is now a standalone webapp, with full iOS and Android favicon and app icon support.
+Save to homescreen to get the standalone webapp.

 ## Compiling in Arduino IDE

 - Rename Alarm.cpp from *.cpp to *.ino